What Is the Difference Between Downblast and Upblast Exhaust Fan

 Downblast and upblast exhaust fans are often installed in different locations due to their airflow characteristics.
 Downblast exhaust fans are commonly found in applications where the exhaust air needs to be directed downwards, such as in commercial kitchens with lower ceiling heights or in situations where the fan is mounted on an exterior wall.

-Upblast exhaust fans, on the other hand, are typically installed on rooftops or in applications where the exhaust air needs to be directed upwards and away from the building.
+Upblast exhaust fan, on the other hand, are typically installed on rooftops or in applications where the exhaust air needs to be directed upwards and away from the building.
 This makes them a popular choice for industries such as restaurants, manufacturing facilities, and warehouses, where the fan can be mounted on the roof and the exhaust air can be easily vented to the outside.

 Applications